WebberZone/contextual-related-posts/readme.txt

 4. First child image attached to the post

-5. Video Thumbnails: Meta field set by [Video Thumbnails plugin](https://wordpress.org/plugins/video-thumbnails/)

-6. Site Icon: this is typically set using Customizer
+5. Site Icon: this is typically set using Customizer

-7. Default Thumbnail: If enabled, it will use the default thumbnail that you specify in the Settings page
+6. Default Thumbnail: If enabled, it will use the default thumbnail that you specify in the Settings page

-= Shortcodes =

-You can insert the related posts anywhere in your post using the `[crp]` shortcode.
-View [this article in the knowledge base](https://webberzone.com/support/knowledgebase/contextual-related-posts-shortcode/) for more details.

 == Changelog ==